By: William C. Head, Award-Winning Litigation Attorney Since 1976

 Appearing in the Gwinnett Courts

 In court you will witness a calm professionalism by all parties involved.
-For example, at your arraignment, if you wish to appear in person, you will see the court staff, the prosecutors, and your attorney greet each other professionally before court is officially in session and the judge is seated.
+At your arraignment, if you wish to appear in person, you will see the court staff, the prosecutors, and your attorney greet each other professionally.
 Court personnel will be hesitant to answer questions about cases, because they are not licensed attorneys.

-Our top Gwinnett County law firms must keep up-to-date on GA DUI law changes and court rulings in other Georgia counties.
-The best criminal attorneys will present recent case decisions to the judge that may weigh in your favor.
+Our top Gwinnett County law firms must keep up to date on changes to Georgia DUI laws, appellate court rulings, and court decisions in other Georgia counties.
+If represented by one of the best criminal attorneys, he or she will present recent case decisions to the judge that may weigh in your favor.

 When to Contact a Gwinnett Attorney

 Upon your release from Gwinnett County jail, which may have been arranged by a bail bond company or a family member, you will receive a traffic citation paper with your arraignment date printed on it.
-The ultimate decision is yours: do you want to just plead guilty to a drunk driving charge and face harsh penalties, or are you ready to fight alongside our veteran criminal attorneys to possibly obtain a charge reduction to reckless driving, or an outright acquittal of all criminal charges?
+The ultimate decision is yours: (a) do you want to just plead guilty to a drunk driving charge and face harsh penalties; or (b) are you ready to fight by using our veteran criminal attorneys?

 This is the way to possibly obtain a reduction of charges to reckless driving, or an outright acquittal of all criminal charge at trial.
 Experience matters, as well as advanced training on field sobriety tests and police procedures.

 Our criminal or DUI lawyers near me (4 locations) will answer your call 24 hours a day, 7 days a week, 365 days a year.
 FREE lawyer consultation provided and attorney fee payment plans.
 404-567-5515.
 The earlier your criminal defense attorneys can begin building a solid defense, the better your chances of winning your drunk driving case (or other criminal charge).